1vanjordanov/Portfolio-construction-with-GNN/README.md

 # Portfolio-construction-with-GNN
+***
-Repo for my bachelor thesis for Faculty of Computer Science and Engineering, Skopje 2022
+Repo for my bachelor thesis for *Faculty of Computer Science and Engineering*, Skopje 2022